Quad9DNS/documentation/docs/en/Setup_Guides/Linux_and_BSD/FreeBSD_(Encrypted).md

 ```
 ## Instructions

-* Configuring local_unbound for DNS over TLS to Quad9

 This command will back up the default configuration files, download the modified config files from the attachment of this article, and restart the local_unbound service.

 ```